MSc Medical Surgical Nursing: Career Path

 Duties, Tasks, Roles, and Responsibilities

-Medical-surgical nurses are responsible for providing care to patients with acute and chronic medical-surgical conditions.
-They work in a variety of settings, including hospitals, clinics, long-term care facilities, and other healthcare settings.
+Medical-surgical nurses are responsible for caring for patients with acute and chronic medical-surgical conditions.
+They work in various settings, including hospitals, clinics, long-term care facilities, and other healthcare settings.
 Some of the specific duties, tasks, roles, and responsibilities of a medical-surgical nurse may include:

 • Providing direct patient care, including administering medications, performing wound care, and monitoring vital signs